Articles Posted in wage act

 Gordon Law Group

+Employees who settle cases.
 Employers work hard to make sure employees can’t hire their own lawyers.
 One way to do that is to make sure employee-side lawyers cannot get paid, and that typically means fighting the court award of attorney’s fees.
 An interesting question arose recently.
-Is an employee who settles a case under the Wage Act still entitled to an…
+Is an employee who settles a case under the Wage Act…

 Continue reading ›